-According to the Mental Health Foundation, nearly one in 10 children and young people aged five to 16 are affected by a mental health problem.
+According to the Mental Health Foundation, 10% of children and young people aged five to 16 are affected by a mental health problem.

 Despite the knowledge and awareness of mental health being on the rise, alarmingly, 70% of young people who experience a mental health problem do not receive the appropriate support.1 The emotional well-being of children and young people is just as important as their physical health.
 The early years of adulthood are a crucial time as the mind and body are rapidly developing and children are constantly facing new challenges.

-While many children will grow up mentally healthy, the Mental Health Foundation report that the number of those experiencing problems has risen compared to 30 years ago.
-Many factors will contribute to how the mind develops and how well a child will be able to cope with the changes happening to their body.
+While many children will grow up mentally healthy, the Mental Health Foundation report that the number of those experiencing problems has risen.
+Many factors contribute to how the mind develops and how well a child will be able to cope with the changes happening to their body.

 There are some risk factors that can make some children more likely to experience problems than others.
 While most things that happen in a young person’s life will not lead to mental health problems, certain traumatic events can trigger problems for children who are already considered vulnerable.
 Some of the risk factors include: